 In July 2007, experts from the Canada Mortgage and Housing Corporation (CMHC) and Health Canada held a practical training session on mould problems for a group of community members.
 If required, this initiative could be extended to all residents.
 The co-operation of community members is crucial if the mould problems are to be effectively eradicated.

-Begun in the summer of 2008, phase II of the plan will extend over a period of two years.
-The objective is to resolve the problems stemming from the presence of mould.
+Begun in the summer of 2008, phase II of the plan extended over a period of two years.
+The objective was to resolve the problems stemming from the presence of mould.
 An evaluation of the homes combined with a Health Canada inspection report determined the scope of the work needed.
 The Department has set aside $500,000 for this project.
 More than 50 homes were renovated at a cost of between $3,000 and $15,000 per home.

 The Government of Canada is ready to work with the Algonquins of Barriere Lake on this plan, which through tangible improvements, would improve living conditions of community members and generate jobs.